ElishaNaa/emane-install/README.md

 1) nodes2s - in each row you define the name of the machine and the nodeID you want to run on it (Emane02; 1:2 -----> A machine called Emane02 will run the containers with IDs 1 and 2.
 It is important to keep the name The nodeID will be the character ``` ; ``` ).

-2) In each line you define the name of the machine and its IP (eg Emane02,X.X.X.X It is important to keep the name of the machine to the IP, the character ``` , ```).
+2) serverIP - in each line you define the name of the machine and its IP (eg Emane02,X.X.X.X It is important to keep the name of the machine to the IP, the character ``` , ```).

 3) dockerImage - In each line you define the images of the modem and the router running on the machine (eg modem=fullsimdoc,1=fullsimdoc,2=fullsimdoc).